Study in Belgium

 Masters degrees

-Masters programmes fall into two categories - Masters and Advanced Masters.
+Masters programmes are categorised into two types: Masters and Advanced Masters.

-Full-time Masters programmes typically last two years, although the duration may vary for programmes in certain fields such as law, medicine, psychology, and engineering.
-These programmes generally combine coursework with research, culminating in a dissertation.
+Full-time Masters programmes typically last two years, though the duration can vary for fields like law, medicine, psychology, and engineering.
+These programmes combine coursework with research, culminating in a dissertation.

-Advanced Masters programmes are designed for individuals who already possess a postgraduate qualification or equivalent experience and are typically completed within one year.
+Advanced Masters programmes are designed for individuals with a postgraduate qualification or equivalent experience and are typically completed in one year.

-The majority of courses are conducted in either Dutch or French, depending on the region of study.
-To be admitted to a programme, applicants must demonstrate proficiency in the respective language.
-However, an increasing number of programmes are offered in English, such as:
+Most courses are taught in Dutch or French, depending on the region of study.
+Applicants must demonstrate proficiency in the respective language to be admitted.
+However, a growing number of programmes are offered in English, such as:

-- Master of Science in Applied Economic Sciences - University of Antwerp
+- Master of Science in Applied Economic Sciences: Economic Policy - University of Antwerp

 - Master in Communication Studies: Journalism and Media in Europe - Vrije Universiteit Brussel